 Have a strategy in your mind, and (while it is important to be adaptable) try to stick with it.
 It is very easy on a Zwift race, to get carried away, especially at the start, when you see your competitors pushing out 6 or 7w/kg.
 But remember, it’s important not to go too hard too soon.
 Save yourself for the all important big finish.

+FTP stands for Functional Threshold Power.
+This means your ability to sustain the highest possible power output over 45 to 60 minutes.
+FTP is usually calculated as 95% of average power you can put out in a 20 min all out effort.
 Yes they are absolutely horrible, but it will gives you a good idea of what category to enter for your first race.
-However, if you want to go straight to racing go for category D and then move up the categories based on your watts per kg.
+Alternatively, if you want to go straight to racing, go for category D, and then move up the categories based on your watts per kg.

-Even with all the crazy things I’ve see during some races (i.e: riders coming past me like they are on motorbikes and many floating away from me on the hills even though I’ve hit 500 watts +), if you manage to get in a group of riders with a similar ability, you’ll enjoy great racing.
-So ignore the position overall, concentrate on racing the group you are currently in and if you win that sprint, well you’ve won a race (of sorts).
-This is exactly the beauty of Cyclocross.
-I’m never racing for the win, but I’m still racing as hard with riders of the same ability as me and we are having just as much fun.
+Even with all the crazy things that come with virtual racing (i.e: riders coming past like they are on motorbikes, minor tech disasters, or realising half way through a race that you’re on a much hillier course than anticipated), if you manage to get in a group of riders with a similar ability, you’ll enjoy great racing.
+So, ignore your overall position, and instead concentrate on racing the group you are in.
+Then, if you win that sprint, well you’ve won a race (of sorts).
+This is exactly the beauty of virtual racing and, I suppose, taking part in great amateur events around the world.
+You’re never riding for the win, but you can still ride hard, with great, like minded cyclists.
+And, the main thing is, you’re still having just as much fun.